CS381-2020-HC/CS381-Project/README.txt

                 ]
          ]

-The way to use this test is: doProg testall [] "main" This is a good test for all functions.
+The way to use this test is: start testall
+This is a good test for all functions.
 This example includes all functions.
 This ideal output of this test.
 The ideal output:
 [("main","j",Val (TInt 9)),("main","i",Val (TInt 10))]